Load Balancing with Job-Size Testing: Performance Improvement or Degradation?

 \section{Large Systems}

 In this section, we focus on large systems and analyze job-size testing in the limit where $N\to\infty$.
 Several works in the literature of size-based routing have focused on this regime, e.g., \cite{Zwart,Bachmat2010,Anselmi20}, which is well justified because of the large number of servers that compose existing HPC systems.
 Within this regime, the testing time must converge to zero as otherwise the stability condition at the scheduler, i.e., $\lambda N\sigma<1$, is not satisfied.
-Thus, to understand under which conditions job size testing is effective to reduce waiting times with respect to the situation where jobs run untested, we investigate when $D_c^{(N)}(\sigma)$ is decreasing on a right neighbourhood of zero for all $N$ sufficiently large.
+Thus, to understand under which conditions job size testing is effective in reducing waiting times with respect to the situation where jobs run untested, we investigate when $D_c^{(N)}(\sigma)$ is decreasing on a right neighborhood of zero for all $N$ sufficiently large.
 More specifically, given a sequence of cutoff servers $(C_N)_N$, we study the limit as $N\to\infty$ of the derivative of $D_{C_N}^{(N)}(\sigma)$ on $0^+$.

-We now specify the limiting regime of interest in detail and then perform the resulting analysis under two complementary assumptions on~$Y_0$ that are described below.
+We now specify the limiting regime of interest in detail and then perform the resulting analysis under two complementary assumptions on~$Y_0$.
 To quickly summarize the results in this section, our findings show that job size testing is counterproductive in large systems unless the system is in heavy-traffic and short jobs can be predicted reliably.